Sairyss/system-design-patterns/README.md

 ### Data serialization

-Data serialization is the process of converting structured data into a format that can be stored or transmitted, and reconstructed later.
-The process of serialization involves translating the data into a format that can be easily stored or transmitted, such as a string of characters or bytes, and then reconstructing the data from the serialized format when it is needed.
+Data [serialization](https://en.wikipedia.org/wiki/Serialization) is the process of converting structured data into a format that can be easily stored or transmitted.
+The process of serialization involves translating the data into a specific format, such as a string of characters or bytes, and then deserialized back to the original format when it is needed.

-Data serialization is often used in distributed systems, where data needs to be transferred between different nodes or components in the system.
+Data serialization is often used in distributed systems where data needs to be transferred between different nodes or components in the system.
 By serializing the data, it can be transmitted over a network or stored in a file, and then reconstructed at the other end of the transmission.
-This allows the data to be transferred efficiently and reliably, and makes it possible for different nodes or components in the system to share data.
+This allows the data to be transferred efficiently and reliably.

 To address the issue of multi-language microservices communication, a possible solution is to describe our data models in some language-agnostic way, so we can generate the same models for each language.
 This requires the use of an IDL, or [interface definition language](https://en.wikipedia.org/wiki/Interface_description_language).